bogdanrbucur/task-tracker/README.md

 - 1.5.1 - Refactored logging functions
 - 1.5.2 - Idempotency for emails
 - 1.5.3 - Clear the toast URL params after the toast is shown
+- 1.6.0 - Display the task ID in the task list and details page and make it searchable